uptightsuperlabs/uptightsuperlabs/README.md

 - 🏆 Dumbest Developer of 2022 🏆
 - 🏆 **Slowest Developer of 2023** 🏆
 - 🏆 **Dumbest Developer of 2023** 🏆

+###### Note - I dislike Python and JavaScript, if you need help with those I know a few poeple that can help you but I personally won't offer much help.